 I am an experienced educator and educational leader with teaching experience in elementary and postsecondary learning environments.
 I have also been in the role of principal and school superintendent in a Southwestern Ontario public school board.
-I currently teach at Fanshawe College, in the Honours Bachelor of Early Childhood Leadership, while also engaging students in the program in applied research focusing on how co-design of policy can support the Early Years sector.
+I taught at Fanshawe College in the Honours Bachelor of Early Childhood Leadership for ten years, engaging students in the program in applied research focusing on how co-design of policy can support the Early Years sector.
 A graduate in the first cohort in the Educational Leadership doctorate of education at Western University, I am also an adjunct associate professor at Althouse College, Faculty of Education, Western University, where I share my field experiences in educational leadership and community partnerships in the Early Years sector.

 I am an Early Childhood Educator and fourth-year student in the Honours Bachelor of Early Childhood Leadership program at Fanshawe College.
 My experience in childcare has been curated through multiple field placements and in class learning opportunities.
 As an emerging leader, I have found a passion for advocacy in the Early Years and cultivating quality childcare for all.
 My internship journey aligns with my goal of connecting with the community on an administrative level and fostering meaningful connections in childcare.
 In support of inclusivity in the ECEC sector, I prioritize incorporating my Indigenous ways of knowing into my practice.
 With the help of my colleagues, I want to understand how to create an Early Years policy framework prototype that reflects the needs of the community for better childcare.